andrade-stats/partial-deterministic-bnn/README.md

-# On the Efficiency of Partially Deterministic Bayesian Neural Networks
+# On the Effectiveness of Partially Deterministic Bayesian Neural Networks

-Implementation and source code for all (partial deterministic) Bayesian Neural Networks and experiments as described in [On the Efficiency of Partially Deterministic Bayesian Neural Networks], 2024 (under review).
+Implementation and source code for all (partial deterministic) Bayesian Neural Networks and experiments as described in [On the Effectiveness of Partially Deterministic Bayesian Neural Networks], 2024 (under review).
-TEST234

 ## Requirements